unknown321/wampy/angry_about/java.md

 Or maybe `-XX:+UseContainerSupport -XX:MaxRAMPercentage=60.0`?
 We just don't know.

-Then everything works fine for a month or two, stacktraces don't bother you anymore (these were just 150 lines of notices, working as intended), memory consumption is ok... unless it is not.
+Then everything works fine for a month or two, stacktraces don't bother you anymore (these were just 150 lines of *notices*, working as intended), memory consumption is ok... unless it is not.
 Something is leaking, and you start profiling that crap, looking for a leak.
 Maybe you'll find it, maybe you won't.

 ---